Hubs-Foundation/hubs-cloud/README.md

 Finally after the stack is created, if you are using an external DNS provider like GoDaddy or Namecheap, look in the stack "Outputs" for the "AddressForRootDomain" field -- you will need to create a new CNAME in your domain's DNS to point there to get your domain pointing to your hub.

-Also, if you do not transfer your domain to Route 53, you will need to manually renew your SSL certificates each year, and perform a stack update providing the new certificate ARNs.
+Also, if you do not transfer your domain to Route 53, you will need to manually renew SSL certificates you've created in Amazon Certificate Manager each year, and perform a stack update providing the new certificate ARNs.
 (See below for how to perform stack updates.)

 ## Using an existing email provider